 Artists From Atlanta/Athens

 Steve Baskin – A South Georgia native who offers a unique blend of smart, energetic pop and Americana rock n’ roll, and has over the years shared the stage with various Grammy winners and Rock & Roll Hall of Fame Inductees, including Sam Moore, Percy Sledge, The Shirelles, and The Beach Boys.
-His latest release, Dead Rock Star, has recently been named the Best Pop/Hard Rock Album of the year by Akademia Music Awards and has also been hailed by Absolute Power Pop as his best yet!
+His latest release, Dead Rock Star, was named the Best Pop/Hard Rock Album of 2015 by Akademia Music Awards and has also been hailed by Absolute Power Pop as his best yet!

 Brent Daniel – Purveyor of hook-filled “basement powerpop” reminiscent of The Replacements, The Raspberries, or Big Star, combined with chord changes worthy of the likes of Jason Falkner, Daniel has been a force in the local power pop scene as a member of Talkshow, Circle of Fins, MessMakers, Ready Set Go and Art House Cinema (to name but a few!).
-The Art House Cinema disc has earned him both new fans worldwide and critical acclaim, and he’s putting the finishing touches on his latest work, tentatively titled LP, which may even be available in time for his IPO showcase, so watch for it!
+The Art House Cinema disc has earned him both new fans worldwide and critical acclaim, and he’s putting the finishing touches on Twin Soul Sunday, the new album from his latest group, Zen Time, which is set for release in January 2017 – watch for it!

 Kenny Howes & The Wow – Mr. Howes comes to IPO armed with his collection of Rickenbackers and six outstanding CDs.
 His style never fails to combine Matthew Sweet, Beatles, and Beach Boys influences in a new and imaginative way.
 Tornadoes Here & Past, his latest CD and the first with his current band, The Wow, was well worth the wait for his many delighted fans and critics alike!